 However you decide to spend the day with your family one of these options is sure to educate and entertain.
 Ireland provides a wealth of option and activities for all ages and there is much to choose from during your visit.

-From history and education, to fun and excitement, Ireland has it all and will provide plenty of ways for you to keep you tweens entertained.
+From history and education to fun and excitement, Ireland has it all and will provide plenty of ways for you to keep your tweens entertained.